Frequently Asked Questions

 If we cancel our wedding will we receive our retainer fee back?

-Your retainer is non-refundable and is used to reserve your wedding date.
+Your retainer is made in consideration to the time, the experience, the reputation and the skill of Jason Kaczorowski along with our inability to schedule other clients during this time.
+As such, your retainer is non-refundable as it is used to reserve your wedding date.
 Once we reserve your date, we decline other prospective clients interested in booking your date.